Calendar

 Thursday, July 23rd

 Lecture with Jerome Magnifico “Lost Architectural Gems of Old Castine”.
-6-7:30pm, Emerson Hall, hosted by Castine Historical Societ.
-Join Castine historian Jerome Magnifico for a fascinating photographic journey back to 19th and early 20th century Castine.
-Details and registration here.
+6-7.30pm, location update TBA.
+Join Castine historian Jerome Magnifico for a fascinating look into the “lost” architecture of Castine.
+This talk will be aphotographic journey back to 19th and early 20th century Castine.
+Details here.

 Friday, July 24th